Non-Surgical (Percutaneous) Valve Implantation for Congenital Heart Disease

-- A non-surgical alternative to open-heart surgery for a congenital heart defect
+- A non-surgical and less invasive alternative to open-heart surgery for a congenital heart defect

 - Shorter hospital stays with quicker discharge times

 - Decreased number of operations for patients

 - Improved quality of life

 The Melody Valve